sushil2601/javaScript_practise/NODEJS.md

             .Awareness of real-world needs like security, performance, scalability, and collaboration

-    .When starting a new React application, beyond the base boilerplate provided by tools like create-react-app or Vite, I always include some key structural and tooling enhancements to ensure the app is scalable, maintainable, and production-ready.
+    .When starting a new React application, I follow a structured setup beyond the default boilerplate (like CRA or Vite) to ensure the project is:
+            .Scalable, Maintainable, Developer-friendly, Production-ready, Team-collaboration friendly

     .my setup ensures the application is developer-friendly, scalable, performant, and ready for collaborative team work in a production environment.